PaulKinlan/paul.kinlan.me/content/en/2021-05-10-images-are-still-too-hard.markdown

   />
 </picture>

-The [tool](https://just-gimme-an-img.vercel.app/) is not too complex.
+The [tool](https://just-gimme-an-img.vercel.app/) is not too complex and not too clever, either.
 You drop an image on the page and it will:

-* Generate HTML for you to use
+* Generate HTML for you to use on your page.
-* It will optimize your source image in the current format
+* Optimize your source image in the current format
-* It will create an AVIF version of the image.
+* Create an AVIF version of the image.
 * For the Input and AVIF versions it will create a number of various sized images that the browser will pick based on the resolution.
 * and it will do it all client-side.